Jasper Tsang: DAB Chairman

-After the defeat of the traditional leftist candidates in the first direct election of the Legislative Council by the pro-democracy candidates of the United Democrats of Hong Kong in the wake of the pro-democracy sentiment after the Tiananmen incident in 1991, Tsang and other leftists founded the Democratic Alliance for the Betterment of Hong Kong under the call of director of the Hong Kong and Macau Affairs Office Lu Ping to gear up the "patriotic force" in the territory.
+After the defeat of the traditional leftist candidates in the first direct election of the Legislative Council by the pro-democracy candidates of the United Democrats of Hong Kong in the wake of the pro-democracy sentiment after the Tiananmen Square protests and massacre, Tsang and other leftists founded the Democratic Alliance for the Betterment of Hong Kong in 1991 under the call of director of the Hong Kong and Macau Affairs Office Lu Ping to gear up the "patriotic force" in the territory.
 Tsang became the first chairman of the party.
-He was subsequently appointed to the Preparatory Committee for the establishment of Hong Kong.
+He was subsequently appointed to the Preparatory Committee for the establishment of the Hong Kong Special Administrative Region.

 In the 1995 Legislative Council election, he ran in Kowloon Central but was defeated by the less known candidate Liu Sing-lee from the pro-democracy Association for Democracy and People's Livelihood (ADPL).
 He received around 16,000 votes, 43 per cent of the total vote share.
 He was subsequently elected to the Provisional Legislative Council in 1996 by the Beijing-controlled Selection Committee.
 Tsang was first directly elected to the Legislative Council in the first post-handover election in 1998, representing the Kowloon West constituency.
 In 2002 he was appointed to the Executive Council by Chief Executive Tung Chee-hwa.
 In 2002 the fifth anniversary of the Special Administrative Region, he was awarded the Gold Bauhinia Star (GBS) by the government.

 As the ally of the Tung administration, the DAB suffered criticisms with the unpopular government.
 During the controversy surrounding the enactment of the national security bill in Hong Kong, Tsang drew criticism for his party's support of the government's legislative initiatives.
 Following the 1 July 2003 protests and disappointing performance of his party in the 2003 District Council election, he resigned from the party's chairmanship in December 2003.